 Norwood, MA 02062-2679

-Despite earning a "B" from the Better Business Bureau (BBB), CCS earned over 1,000 complaints to the BBB regarding inaccurate or false reporting.
+Despite earning a "B" from the Better Business Bureau (BBB), CCS earned over 1,000 complaints to the BBB, including many regarding inaccurate or false reporting.
 There are also numerous complaints filed with the Consumer Financial Protection Bureau, stating the same grievances.

 2. Negotiate to remove the collection

 Sometimes, the debt validation letter doesn’t work out.
 The company may be able to validate the debt, making you legally responsible to repay the debt.
-Unfortunately, this means the negative entry remains and that the company is free to continue contacting you, with the aim of getting money from you.
+Unfortunately, this means the negative note on your credit report remains and that the company is free to continue contacting you, with the aim of getting money from you.

 If the debt validation letter doesn’t work out, don’t give up hope.
 Keep in mind that the end goal of all collection agencies is to get money.
 To negotiate, you should offer to pay half of what you owe or settle on a payment plan, on the condition that CCS will remove the negative entry from your credit report upon receipt of payment.